UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

 ???- "Why do we want to work with the mentioned tools/path?"

+???- "Get used to markdown"

+    - Test some of the [examples here](sdlc_tools.md#markdown) in a section in [HackMD shared document](https://hackmd.io/29fyx-PaTZ6WPgAShRM8ig?both#Markdown-tests)
+    - Tip:
+        - write in the left-hand side
+        - first make a section header with your name with a correct level
+        - then test other formatting
+    - You should see the "rendered" results directly to the right!

 ???- "(Optional) Learn more about UML"

     - [Flowcharts or Unified Modeling Language (UML)](https://uppmax.github.io/programming_formalisms/misc/uml_with_mermaid/)

+    - Test some of the [examples here](sdlc_tools.md#uml) in a section in [HackMD shared document](https://hackmd.io/29fyx-PaTZ6WPgAShRM8ig?both#UML-tests)
+    - Tip:
+        - write in the left-hand side
+        - first make a section header with your name with a correct level
+        - then test some ``mermaid`` lines
+    - You should see the "rendered" results directly to the right!

 ## Summary of SDLC tools